bhargavanb/VeraDemoTemplateScripts/README.md

 ## Goal and Requirments
 The intent of this repository is to present templates to satisfy the goals and the requirement for the [verademo-core](https://github.com/dmedeiros-veracode/verademo-core) project as it evolves as a representation of CI/CD integration best practices using Veracode.

-The examples within this repository show how an administrator can use seperation of concenrs to properly template basic steps.
-That can simplify and be reused for use of integration of Veracode tools wihin their SDLC.
+The examples within show how an administrator can use seperation of concenrs to properly template basic steps.
+That by simplifing and reuse ease integration of Veracode tools wihin their SDLC.

-The seperation of Job Tasks and Steps to perform common tasks within an automated pipeline were derived out into two categories.
+The seperation of Job Tasks and Steps to perform common tasks within an automated pipeline were derived into to the two categories.

 ### Steps Templates
 - ***abstract-build-steps.yml***